manydeps/cxxbuild/README.md

 Hopefully, when this project is fully finished, C++ will be a better place for all of us :)

+## Acknowledgements

+Thanks for those trying to use and improve this software.
+Specially, thanks Fellipe Pessanha for early suggesting integrating toml support for cxxdeps.

 ## License

 MIT License